linagora-labs/whisper_streaming/README.md

 2) Whisper backend.

 Two alternative backends are integrated.
 The most recommended one is [faster-whisper](https://github.com/guillaumekln/faster-whisper) with GPU support.
 Follow their instructions for NVIDIA libraries -- we succeeded with CUDNN 8.5.0 and CUDA 11.7.
-Install with `pip install faster-whisper`.
+Install with `pip install faster-whisper` and `conda install -c conda-forge cudnn`.

 Alternative, less restrictive, but slower backend is [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped): `pip install git+https://github.com/linto-ai/whisper-timestamped`